USEPA/CIP-service/README.md

 Note running the Python configuration code directly on your host is the quickest and simplest of the above methods but requires Python 3 with the jinja2 package installed.

-These steps will generate the needed docker-compose.yml and Dockerfiles in each bundle directory.
+These steps will generate the needed compose and dockerfiles in each bundle directory.
 If no existing .env secrets file is found, the env.sample file will be deployed.
 Make sure to inspect the resulting .env files for appropriate settings.
-No changes will be made to existing .env files.
+No changes will be made to preexisting .env files.

 ### Typical Deployment Steps